-- E2) Procedure for Fewest Moves Solving: - E2a) The judge distributes a scramble sequence to all competitors.
-The judge then starts the stopwatch and calls "GO". - E2b) All competitors have a total time limit of 60 minutes to devise a solution. - E2b1) The judge should call "5 MINUTES REMAINING" at 55 minutes, and must call "STOP" at 60 minutes. - E2c) At 60 minutes, each competitor must give the judge a legibly written solution with the competitor's name, using the notation defined for Outer Block Turn Metric (described in Regulation 12a).
-Penalty: disqualification of the attempt (DNF). - E2d) The length of the solution is calculated in Outer Block Turn Metric (see Regulation 12a). - E2d1) The competitor is permitted a maximum solution length of 80 (moves and rotations). - E2e) The competitor's solution must not be directly derived from any part of the scramble sequence.
-Penalty: disqualification of the attempt (DNF), at the discretion of the WCA Delegate. - E2e1) The WCA Delegate may ask the competitor to explain the purpose of each move in their solution, irrespective of scrambling algorithm.
-If the competitor cannot give a valid explanation, the attempt is disqualified (DNF).

-• E3) The competitor may use the following objects during the attempt.
-Penalty for using unauthorized objects: disqualification of the attempt (DNF).
+- E2) Procedure for 3x3x3 Fewest Moves: - E2a) The judge distributes a scramble sequence and paper to all competitors.
+The judge then starts the stopwatch and calls "GO". - E2a1) Before the attempt has begun, the competitor must not write on any paper intended for the attempt.
+Exception: the competitor may write information to identify the attempt (see Regulation E2c1).
+If they write this information on the paper that contains the scramble sequence, they must write only on the the side without the scramble sequence before the attempt.
+Penalty for writing anything other than information to identify the attempt: disqualification of the attempt (DNF). - E2b) All competitors have a total time limit of 60 minutes to find and write a solution. - E2b1) The judge should call "5 MINUTES REMAINING" at 55 minutes, and must call "STOP" at 60 minutes. - E2c) At 60 minutes, each competitor must submit to the judge a single piece of paper with a written solution and information to identify the attempt. - E2c1) Information to identify the attempt is: the competitor's name, WCA ID, or competition registrant ID (at least one, optionally multiple), and optionally the competition name, round, or attempt number.
+Penalty for a submitted solution without name, WCA ID, or competition registrant ID: disqualification of the attempt (DNF). - E2c2) The solution must be a single unambiguous move sequence with each individual move written out in sequential order.
+Penalty for an ambiguous solution: disqualification of the attempt (DNF). - E2c3) The competitor should clearly black out/scribble out all moves on the paper that are not part of their intended solution. - E2c4) The competitor's solution must only use moves that are exactly defined as notation for the 3x3x3 Cube in Regulation 12a, and must not use any symbols or combinations of symbols that are not specifically defined there.
+Penalty: disqualification of the attempt (DNF). - E2c5) The competitor's solution is considered correct if starting with a solved puzzle and applying the scramble sequence followed by the solution results in a solved puzzle.
+Penalty for an incorrect solution: disqualification of the attempt (DNF). - E2d) The competitor's result is the number of moves in their solution, calculated using Outer Block Turn Metric (see Regulation 12a5). - E2d1) The competitor's solution must not exceed 80 moves (including rotations) when calculated using Execution Turn Metric (see Regulation 12a6).
+Penalty: disqualification of the attempt (DNF). - E2e) The competitor's solution must not be directly derived from any part of the scramble sequence.
+Penalty: disqualification of the attempt (DNF), at the discretion of the WCA Delegate. - E2e1) The WCA Delegate may ask the competitor to explain the purpose of each move in their solution, irrespective of the scramble sequence.
+If the competitor cannot give a valid explanation, the attempt is disqualified (DNF). - E3) The competitor may use the following objects during the attempt.
+Penalty for using unauthorized objects: disqualification of the attempt (DNF). - E3a) Paper (supplied by the judge) and pens/pencils or similar (supplied by the judge, or optionally self-supplied).

-- E3a) Paper and pens (both supplied by judge). - E3b) 3x3x3 Cubes (at most 3, self-supplied), as described in Article 3. - E3c) Stickers (self-supplied). - E3d) Stopwatch or watch (self-supplied) for keeping track of the elapsed time, if it is approved by the WCA Delegate.
+- E3b) 3x3x3 Cubes (at most 3, self-supplied), as described in Article 3. - E3c) Stickers (self-supplied). - E3d) Stopwatch or watch (self-supplied) for keeping track of the elapsed time, if it is approved by the WCA Delegate.